-Each of the AC, NC and RC comprise three (3) members, all of whom (including each committee's Chairman) are independent.
+Each of the AC, the NC and the RC comprise three (3) members, all of whom (including each committee's Chairman) are independent.

 Profiles of the Directors are set out in the section entitled "Board of Directors" of this annual report.